House-yuyu/AFD-former/README.md

 ![DHAN框图 (1)](https://user-images.githubusercontent.com/93698474/219914969-265f1ae7-37f5-4acf-815c-7a91f858e407.png)

 ## Citation:
-If you find this work useful for your research, please cite:
+If you find this work useful for your research, please consider citing:
 ```
-@artical{zhang2023svqe,
+@article{zhang2023svqe,
   title={AFD-former: A Hybrid Transformer With Asymmetric Flow Division for Synthesized View Quality Enhancement},
   author={Zhang, Xu and Cai, Nian and Zhang, Huan and Zhang, Yun and Di, Jianglei and Lin, Weisi},
   journal={IEEE Transactions on Circuits and Systems for Video Technology},